UniExeterRSE/rsecon24-tdd-workshop/tdd_example/example_output.md

 # Example use of `make_table_str`

-The function `make_table_str` takes in a dict of data and creates a table of the data, as a string.
+The function `make_table_str` should take in a dict of data and create a table of the data, as a string.
 Notice that columns are separated by two spaces.

 ```python
 >>> data = {"colA": [1, 2, 3], "colB": [10, 20, 30]}